 Seeing Petra during the day is an overwhelming experience for most visitors.
 By night, the ancient city transforms into what must be one of the most magical places in the world.
-Thousands of candles guide visitors through the Siq (a canyon) to the main square where the Treasury is located.
+Thousands of candles guide visitors through the Siq (a canyon) to the main square where the Treasury is located, making a visit to Petra by night one of the most unique things to do in Jordan.
 It’s a truly romantic experience and a perfect place to pop the question (for those planning to do so).

 2. Join a cooking course